-For all randomised participants, vital status (alive / dead, with date and presumed cause of death, if appropriate) is to be ascertained at 28 days after first randomisation.
+For all randomised participants, vital status (alive / dead, with date and presumed cause of death, if appropriate), and readmission to hospital is to be ascertained at 28 days after first randomisation.
 This may be achieved through linkage to routine death registration data (e.g. in the UK) or through direct contact with the participant, their relatives, or medical staff and completion of an additional follow-up form.
-Where available, data from routine healthcare records (including linkage to medical databases held by organisations such as NHS Digital in the UK) will be used to supplement data collected by trial sites.
-Further details are described in the Derivation of Baseline Characteristics and Outcomes standard operating procedure.
+Where available, data from routine healthcare records (including linkage to medical databases held by organisations such as NHS England and equivalent local, regional or national organisations) will be used to supplement data collected by trial sites.
+Further details are described in the Definition and Derivation of Baseline Characteristics and Outcomes standard operating procedure.^m